Ras-Dwivedi/blocked-by-crypto/lamportOneTimeSignagture.md

 ## One-Way Functions

-In the field of cryptology, one-way functions are essential building blocks that underpin many cryptographic protocols and systems.
+In the field of cryptography, one-way functions are essential building blocks that underpin many cryptographic protocols and systems.
 A one-way function is a mathematical function that is computationally easy to compute in one direction but challenging to reverse.
-Mathematically, a one-way function $$f$$ is defined as:
+Mathematically, a one-way function f is defined as:

-$$f(x) = y$$
+&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;  $$f(x) = y$$

-where given an input $$x$$, it is easy to compute the output $$y = f(x)$$.
-However, given $y$, it is computationally difficult to find the original input $$x$$.
+where given an input x, it is easy to compute the output y = f(x).
+However, given y, it is computationally difficult to find the original input x.

 The security of many cryptographic protocols, such as digital signatures, encryption algorithms, and password hashing, relies on the existence of one-way functions.

-## Importance in Cryptology
+## Importance in Cryptography

 ### Encryption

 One-way functions are used in encryption algorithms to provide confidentiality.
 For instance, in asymmetric encryption schemes like RSA, the difficulty of factoring large composite numbers into their prime factors relies on the assumption that the related mathematical functions are one-way.
 Breaking the encryption would require the ability to efficiently reverse the one-way function.
 ### Password Hashing

 In password-based systems, one-way functions play a crucial role in password hashing.
 When a user creates an account or changes their password, their password is passed through a one-way hash function, such as bcrypt or SHA-256.
 The resulting hash value is stored in the system's database instead of the actual password.
 When the user attempts to log in, the system hashes the entered password and compares it with the stored hash.
 This way, even if the stored hash is compromised, an attacker would need to reverse the one-way hash function to obtain the original password.